 In the past, I worked in New York City hospitals doing education and research in oncology and cardiac surgery settings, and am the former Director of Integrative Medicine at Columbia University Medical Center.
 I am also certified in clinical hypnosis, have a health psychology private practice, and developed a course on Integrated Healthcare at Columbia University's Teachers College.
-Relatedly, I supervise psychology doctoral students about how to work with both the medically ill and physically well using an integrative, whole-person approach.
+In addition, I'm a visiting scholar at the Spirituality and Mind-Body Institute at Teachers College, Columbia.
+Part of my work includes teaching and supervising psychology doctoral and masters students about how to work with both the medically ill and physically well using an integrative, whole-person approach.

 In addition to the above, I produce wellness-oriented hypnotic imagery audio programs for HealthJourneys.com, am the Complementary and Alternative Medicine Topic Expert at GoodTherapy.org, a PsychologyToday.com expert on Integrative Medicine, and have served as an ad hoc reviewer for the International Journal of Mental Health and the European Journal of Pain.